W-David-Porter/course-in-consciousness/dialogue-consciousness/readme.md

     b.
 Existence is only apparent because Awareness/Presence always remains unsplit.

     c.
-The apparently real existence of objects is called illusion (Maya).
+The apparently real existence of objects is called illusion (*maya*).

     d.
 The sage, being only Awareness/Presence and knowing only Awareness/Presence, knows that he is not separate from anything.